 - Palestinian civil society and human rights organisations mark Palestinian Prisoners’ Day with call for action against Israeli prison contractor G4S

-G4S is a British-Danish private security company that provides services and equipment to Israeli prisons, checkpoints, the Apartheid Wall and the Israeli police.
+G4S is a British private security company that plays a key role in Israel’s apartheid system, providing security services and equipment to Israeli prisons, checkpoints, the Apartheid Wall and the Israeli military and police.

 G4S has attempted to deflect the criticism it has been facing by announcing that it intends to end some aspects of its involvement in Israel’s illegal settlements by 2015.
-However, this response is unsatisfactory.
-The public announcements make no mention of the participation of G4S in the illegal detention and torture of Palestinian political prisoners inside Israel.
-Additionally, the announcement mentions only some aspects of the company’s involvement in Israel’s illegal settlements and pledges only to exit them at some undetermined point in the future.
+But its public announcements make no mention of the prisons G4S helps to run inside Israel.
+Even if G4S does implement the withdrawals it has announced, it will remain deeply complicit in Israel’s apartheid system, especially its abhorrent prison system.

 G4S’ activities in support of Israeli violations of international law are to be investigated by UK offices of the Organisation for Economic Cooperation and Development (OECD), which are based in a government department

 This round-up was published in conjunction with a Palestinian BDS National Committee statement looking ahead to 2014.